bio-ontology-research-group/UNMIREOT/results.md

 ELK: *Inconsistent Ontology* TODO: Identify the axiom which causes inconsistency.

 After removal of ERO, the ontology is consistent.
+This combined ontology has a total of xxx classes and yyy axioms.

-ELK: 52540 Unsatisfiable Classes
+ELK: 52,540 Unsatisfiable Classes

 ##ERO